FluxML/Flux.jl/docs/src/gpu.md

 ```

-Due to a limitation in `Metal.jl`, currently this kind of data movement across devices is only supported for `CUDA` and `AMD` backends.
+Due to a limitation in `Metal.jl`, currently this kind of data movement across devices is only supported for `CUDA` and `AMDGPU` backends.

 !!! warning "Printing models after moving to a different device"